Agriculture, Soil, Fertilizer & Farm Operations calculator

 • Total crop cost per acre: Include the full cost basis you want to compare against revenue.

-• Reference revenue basis: Usually the same as expected revenue per acre for margin percent.
+• Revenue basis for margin calc: Usually the same as expected revenue per acre for margin percent.

 How to use the result